Is a Chiropractor Covered by Medicare | Sydney Spinal Care-2

 Commonly asked questions

-How do I know if I’m eligible for Medicare under a GPMP/TCA?
+How do I know if I’m eligible for Medicare under a GPCCMP?

 Eligibility depends on having a chronic medical condition that has been present for six months or longer.
-Your GP will assess your situation and decide whether to refer you for chiropractic treatment.
+Your GP will assess your situation and decide whether to create a GPCCMP and refer you for chiropractic treatment.

 Can I claim private health insurance and Medicare together?